-Control Scheme for the Hunting of Marine Mammals
+Observation Scheme for the Hunting of Marine Mammals

-NAMMCO appoints international observers to monitor sealing and whaling activities in selected areas in NAMMCO member countries under the Provisions of the Joint NAMMCO Control Scheme for the Hunting of Marine Mammals.
+NAMMCO appoints international observers to monitor sealing and whaling activities in selected areas in NAMMCO member countries under the Provisions of the NAMMCO Observation Scheme.

-The NAMMCO International Observation Scheme is managed by the NAMMCO Secretariat.
+The NAMMCO Observation Scheme is administered by the NAMMCO Secretariat.
 Every year observers are contracted and travel to one or several of the NAMMCO member countries.
 The focus of the observation activities have included the pilot whale hunt in the Faroe Islands and sealing and whaling activities in Iceland, Greenland and Norway.
 Observations take place on board vessels and on shore, in connection with flensing, storage and landing/delivering of the catch.

-NAMMCO Observers have no authority (of jurisdiction) and consequently cannot intervene in the hunting or other activities connected with the hunting.
+NAMMCO observers have no authority (of jurisdiction) and consequently cannot intervene in the hunting or other activities connected with the hunting.

 The role of the observer is to oversee hunting activities and national inspection of these, in order to observe whether or not these are carried out in accordance with national legislation and decisions made through NAMMCO.
 Thus the observers must be given access to all objects of importance for the task at hand such as hunting permits, vessel logbooks, reports of catch, hunting equipment etc. NAMMCO observers are employed by, and responsible to, NAMMCO alone.
-They submit a written report to the NAMMCO Secretariat at the end of their assignment, but are otherwise required to maintain the confidentiality of their observations.
-Observers are required to report immediately any violations of the national regulations, but have no authority to intervene in hunting activities in any way.
+They submit a written report to the NAMMCO Secretariat at the end of their assignment but are otherwise required to maintain the confidentiality of their observations.
+Observers are required to report on adherence of the national regulations but have no authority to intervene in hunting activities in any way.
 Actions with respect to possible infringements are the responsibility of the national control authorities.
 The Secretariat compiles an overview of observation activities each year for the annual review of the NAMMCO Council.